bharathyfsai28/ai_learnings/README.md

 ### Reference

+    llm.js
-    llm.js - for defining the model and invoke prompt-template.js - for defining the prompts and chaining to the model
+        - for defining the model and invoke prompt-template.js
+        - for defining the prompts and chaining to the model
+        - define the model
+        - define the prompt template
+        - construct the chain
+        - invoke the chain with prompt inputs
+        - log the response